grafana/agent/docs/sources/flow/setup/install/docker.md

 refer to the documentation for [run][].

 {{% admonition type="note" %}}
-Make sure to pass `--server.http.listen-addr=0.0.0.0:12345` as an argument like in the example above, otherwise the [debugging UI][] won't be available outside of the Docker container.
+Make sure you pass `--server.http.listen-addr=0.0.0.0:12345` as an argument as shown in the example above.
+If you don't pass this argument, the [debugging UI][] won't be available outside of the Docker container.
 {{% /admonition %}}

 [debugging UI]: {{< relref "../../monitoring/debugging.md#grafana-agent-flow-ui" >}}
 [run]: {{< relref "../../reference/cli/run.md" >}}

-## Result
+## Verify

-After following these steps, Grafana Agent should be successfully running in Docker.

-To validate that Grafana Agent is running successfully, navigate to
+To verify that Grafana Agent is running successfully, navigate to
-<http://localhost:12345> to ensure that the Grafana Agent [UI][] loads
+<http://localhost:12345> and make sure the Grafana Agent [UI][] loads
 without error.

 [UI]: {{< relref "../../monitoring/debugging.md#grafana-agent-flow-ui" >}}